 HOWEVER!
 I recently learned about the major issue with invasive Zebra Mussels on Marimo Moss Balls and the US Fish & Wildlife request that we dispose of ALL moss balls bought AFTER February 1, 2021.
 You can read more about the directive and steps they recommend for that, here.

 Can I have Marimo Moss Balls around fish?

 Most fish can live in the same tank with Marimo moss balls.
 However, a few types of fish and invertebrates may eat or damage the Marimo balls – Goldfish, some types of Plecostomus (Plecos), and large-sized crayfish.

 How to Grow Marimo Moss Balls?

-When you clean change the water, about every two weeks, take out the balls and give them a gentle squeeze in a sink or bucket.
+When you change the water, about every two weeks, take out the balls and give them a gentle squeeze in a sink or bucket.
+Clean out the container and refill with lukewarm water.
 You can then put them back in the water.

 Do Marimo Moss Balls need light?

 Keep your moss balls where they will receive low to medium indirect light.
 You need to protect them from direct sun.
 Marimo balls can turn brown if they are getting direct light.
 Marimo do well to even low light spaces like near a normal household light.

 How often do I change the water for Marimo Balls:

 It is best to change out water once every two weeks using regular tap water.
 You’ll need to change the water more often in summer, as it will heat and evaporate more quickly.
 Clean your marimo container with a brush if algae begins to grow on the surface.